GreggHelt2/fractalfrags/README.md

 # fractalfrags
-Exploring fractals using shader fragments in Fragmentarium
+Exploring fractals using GLSL shader fragments in Fragmentarium